Codesleuth/codesleuth.github.io/snags/remaining.md

 - Underfloor heating is weak and pump is loud.
 Inlet and outlets are connected incorrectly and sludge collected in system
 - Dents in wood floor panels
 - Floor panel ripples from broken pipe flooding, and knots bulging up where water swelled
+- Light switch for lounge works the wrong way, and does not correctly operate as a 2-way lighting circuit

 ## Lounge Cupboard
 - Door catching on frame